stdombek/docs/content/en/docs/ERM/ERM comparisons /_index.md

 To filter comparisons by their status, select one of the following:

 * **Ended.** The comparison of the two comparison points is finished.
 The outcome/result can be checked.
-* **In progress.** The comparison of the two comparison points is running right now.
+* **In progress.** The comparison of the two comparison points is currently running.
 * **Queued.** The comparison of the two comparison points has not started yet.
 It will be automatically started at some point.

 ### Result